Summer Reading

 Illustrated novel about struggling reader Trisha, based on the author’s personal story.

-Recommended by Jennifer Parra
+Recommended by Jennifer Parra, M.Ed, CALT, SLDS

-It’s called Dyslexia by Jennifer Moore-Mallinos
+It’s Called Dyslexia by Jennifer Moore-Mallinos

 An illustrated storybook about the struggles and triumphs of Sarah as she learns to read and write.

-Recommended by Jennifer Parra and
+Recommended by Jennifer Parra and seconded by Amanda Bush M.Ed., CALT

 My Name is Brain Brian by Jeanne Betancourt